 Japan.
-According to Solarbuzz, the Japanese market grew from 960 MW in 2010 to 1245 MW in 2011, as a result of the nationwide residential incentive program and the introduction of a Japanese version of a feed-in tariff in 2009.
+According to Solarbuzz, the Japanese market showed strong growth in 2012, increasing from 1.24 GW in 2011 to 1.84 GW in 2012, or a 48% year-over-year growth.
+The residential segment was the primary driver of PV market uptake in Japan in 2012, as strong federal and local incentives made installing PV attractive.
+There has also been a push for solar uptake in Japan as a response to the decommissioning of nuclear power plants in the wake of the natural/industrial disasters of the past few years.
 The Japanese government has announced a long-term goal of increasing installed solar power capacity by between 20 and 55 times, which would require 28 GW or more of solar power capacity by 2020.
 Japan is a signatory to the Kyoto Protocol, which requires it to reduce greenhouse gas emissions by 6% from the 1990 baseline level by 2012 and by 20% by 2020.
 Japan currently funds a number of programs supporting domestic solar power installations and has announced a plan to begin installing solar power systems on federal buildings through 2012.
 As Japan will not likely reach its renewable energy (including solar) targets, Japan is increasing its incentives for solar power installations.
 To refuel the declining domestic market, the federal government brought back the nationwide residential subsidy in 2009.
-The residential program was re-launched in January 2009 under a fiscal year 2008 supplemental budget of ¥9.0 billion.
-For fiscal year 2011, the residential incentive program had a funding of ¥34.9 billion to cover about 160,000 projects and the application period was open between April and December 2011.
-The residential program provides a subsidy of ¥48 per watt, and to promote further cost reduction, this subsidy is only applicable to a PV system with a total installed cost of less than ¥650 per watt.
+The residential program was re-launched in January 2009 under a fiscal year 2008 supplemental budget of Japanese Yen 9.0 billion.
 Besides the upfront cash incentives, the federal government crafted a net feed-in tariff policy, requiring electric power utilities to buy excess electricity generated by PV systems at a premium rate.
-Residential PV owners, for example, were paid for 10 years a rate of ¥48/kWh, compared to the average of ¥24/kWh under the previous net billing arrangement.
-For fiscal year 2010, the government kept the net feed-in tariff rates at the 2009 level (¥48/kWh for residential and ¥24/kWh for non-residential).
+In 2012, residential systems continue to be eligible for a 10-year net feedin tariff, with electricity exported by the system compensated at Japanese Yen 42 per kWh for systems less than 10 kW in total capacity.
+A feed-in tariff program was also launched in July 2012 for non-residential systems, which served as one of the key factors driving demand in Japan during the year.
+This program was launched as a gross feed-in tariff, whereby all electricity produced receives Japanese Yen 42 per kWh for 20 years.